Techno-coder/example_os/_posts/2018-6-5-Context switching and preemptive multitasking [0].md

 ```rust
 asm!("call $0" :: "i"(FUNCTION_NAME as extern "C" fn()) : /* clobbers */ : "intel");
 ```
-Inline assume arguments are referenced with a `$` and the index of the argument following it.
+Inline assembly arguments are referred to with a `$` and the index of the argument following it.
 The `"i"` indicates that the argument is a constant so it can be replaced by the function address at compile time.